roshmadosh/azure-az900-notes/1_Cloud_Concepts/1.2_Benefits_of_Use/README.md

 # Benefits of Using Cloud Services

+**Summary**: Be able to describe the difference between the benefits of availability, scalability, reliability, predictability, governence/security, and manageability.

 ### Describe the benefits of high availability and scalability in the cloud
 **High Availability**
 Cloud-hosted applications are expected to be highly available.

 Availability can be measured in percent-uptime.
 The higher the percent, the more it costs.

 Depending on the service, Azure has different uptime guarantees.
-These guarantees are defined in documents called _Service Level Agreements_ (SLAs)that are published [periodically](https://www.microsoft.com/licensing/docs/view/Service-Level-Agreements-SLA-for-Online-Services?lang=1).
+These guarantees are defined in documents called _Service Level Agreements_ (SLAs) that are published [periodically](https://www.microsoft.com/licensing/docs/view/Service-Level-Agreements-SLA-for-Online-Services?lang=1).

 If they don't meet this guarantee, they offer a _service credit_ as a percentage of the fees paid for that service.
 For example, if the monthly uptime percentage of the basic Azure Active Directory service falls under 99.9% but above 99%, you get a 25% service credit.